rafterjs/rafter/README.md

 The following configuration files are autoloaded during the Rafter service starting:

 * `.config.js`: a general application or module config.
-* `.services.js`: adds services and their dependencies to a service container.
+* `.services.ts`: adds services and their dependencies to a service container.
 * `.middleware.js`: registers services as middleware.
 * `.routes.js`: links controller services to route definitions.
 * `.pre-start-hooks.js`: loads defined services before Rafter has started the server.